 You can stream music (whether it’s MP3, WAV or, thanks to a recent software update, FLAC files) directly from a laptop, NAS drive, smartphone or tablet over wi-fi or access a world of internet radio.
 Bluetooth lets you take playback offline, while a handy 3.5mm input is onboard for direct plug-in.

-Completing the connection list is Spotify Connect, which lets Spotify Premium subscribers control streaming directly from the Spotify app.
+Spotify Connect is supported, which lets Spotify Premium subscribers control streaming directly from the Spotify app.

-One of its biggest assets, though, is its shortcut system: six presets – not only down the left-hand side of the app, but on the unit and supplied remote too – can be allocated an artist, song, playlist or internet radio station for one-button access.
+On the other hand, one of its biggest assets is its shortcut system: six presets – not only down the left-hand side of the app, but on the unit and supplied remote too – can be allocated an artist, song, playlist or internet radio station for one-button access.

-The app also takes care of multi-room tasks so several SoundTouch products can be controlled individually in one place, or grouped together to play music in harmony; tap ‘Play Everywhere’ and, well, you can guess what happens.
+The app is at least easy to use and takes care of multi-room tasks with aplomb, so several SoundTouch products can be controlled individually in one place or grouped together to play music in harmony; tap ‘Play Everywhere’ and, well, you can guess what happens.

-Grouping (and ungrouping) speakers is intuitive and prompt; juggling different songs on different speakers is a piece of cake; and because each speaker opens up its own full-page window, the interface never feels cramped.
+Grouping (and ungrouping) speakers is intuitive and prompt; juggling different songs on different speakers is a piece of cake; each speaker opens up its own full-page window, so the interface never feels cramped.

-Set-up couldn’t be easier either – simply download the app, select ‘add system’ and follow the clear on-screen instructions – and only asks for two minutes of your time, so any multi-room newbies out there shouldn’t be put off.
+Set-up is easy, too – simply download the app, select ‘add system’ and follow the clear on-screen instructions – and only takes two minutes of your time, so any multi-room newbies out there shouldn’t be put off.

 Small speaker, small sound?
 Not on Bose’s watch.
 It may not fill your largest room with music, but perched on a bedside table or kitchen worktop it’ll belt out a surprisingly big sound.